 You know me and junk food.
 I just can’t seem to get it all out of my system.
 Such is the case today because I want to talk about an offering from McDonald’s that should still be on the menu.
 It was a special burger with a special tie-in, and when I’m through describing it, I think you’ll want it back as well.

-McDonald’s has released more than their fair share of various hamburgers and sandwiches through the years.
-Some have been big hits, and others colossal flops.
+McDonald’s has released more than its fair share of various hamburgers and sandwiches through the years.
+Some have been big hits, and others have been colossal flops.
 And while different ones like the McD.L.T. have been discussed at length through the years, the Superhero burger rarely gets mentioned.
 Let’s change that.

 In all the years since its initial release, it has yet to see the light of day again.
 It really surprises me too, since it would be so easy to roll it out for different promotions under different names.
 Hell, a tie-in with the MCU would make perfect sense for bringing it back.
 I doubt it, but maybe there was some kind of exclusivity with DC regarding this burger.